There are LOTS of apps that stream recordings of classical music.

 albeit with a clumsy interface.

-Most of these apps don't have good metadata or
+Most of these platforms don't have good metadata or

 attribute-based search.